a2wharrison/boxbilling-to-whmcs-migration/README.md

 # boxbilling-to-whmcs-migration
-This script will migrate all clients and invoices from BoxBilling to WHMCS
+This script will migrate all clients and invoices from BoxBilling to WHMCS using both software APIs.

 Put project files in one folder, edit retrieve_boxbilling.php with required information.
 And then run retrieve_boxbilling.php file.